brooksandrew/simpleblog/_posts/articles/2017-12-01-sleeping-giant-rural-postman-problem.md

-Leveraging the optional roads and trails, we're able to shave a about 3 miles off the CPP route.
+Leveraging the optional roads and trails, we're able to shave about 3 miles off the CPP route.
 Total mileage checks in at 30.71, just under a 50K (30.1 miles).

 {% highlight python %}